-The Proposed Legislation would also require a broad category of swaps to be cleared and traded on registered exchanges or special derivatives exchanges.
-Such clearing requirements could impose a significant change from our current practices of bilateral transactions and negotiated credit terms.
-Clearing requirements could involve increased margin requirements.
-An exemption to such clearing requirement may be available under certain versions of the Proposed Legislation for an end user that is not a major swap participant and enters into hedges to mitigate commercial risk.
-However, there can be no assurance that any final legislation affecting derivatives, if enacted, would contain such exemption.
-Moreover, in addition to any direct effects of the Proposed Legislation, concern remains that counterparties that are swap dealers or major swap participants will pass along the increased cost and margin requirements through higher prices and reductions in unsecured credit limits.
+The Act also requires a broad category of swaps to be cleared and traded on registered exchanges or special derivatives exchanges.
+Such clearing requirements would result in a significant change from our current practice of bilateral transactions and negotiated credit terms.
+An exemption to such clearing requirements is outlined in the Act for end users that are not Major Swap Participants or Swap Dealers and enter into hedges to mitigate commercial risk.
+We expect to qualify under the end user exemption.
+Despite the end user exemption, concern remains that counterparties that are Swap Dealers or Major Swap Participants will pass along the increased cost and margin requirements through higher prices and reductions in unsecured credit limits.